JordanEmme/blog/content/posts/the-psone-texture-wobble/index.md

 } BBox;
 ```

-Essentially one needs to map the triangle vertices on the screen to points on the display (i.e.
+Essentially, one needs to map the triangle vertices on the screen to points on the display (i.e.
 apply the right scaling --- which depends on the resolution --- and translation to move the origin
 from the centre of the screen to the top-left of the display: the display is a 2D array of pixels so
 it helps to set the origin in the usual way).